-The popular e-commerce site has always been the benchmark for other local brands, and prides itself in uplifting modest fashion to the world.
-Not only does this pre-Raya overview of the FashionValet Raya collection gives a better understanding of current trends, it also provides insights into the purchasing decisions by consumers.
+The popular e-commerce site has always been the benchmark for other local brands and prides itself in uplifting modest fashion to the world.
+Not only does this pre-Raya overview of the FashionValet Raya collection gives a better understanding of current trends, but it also provides insights into the purchasing decisions by consumers.
 More importantly, it gives competitors something to ponder upon: is this something that we’ve missed out on?

 Of course, while the full verdict may only be given after the celebration, one thing is certain.
 The market in Malaysia is tough to navigate on its own, let alone during festive seasons.
 With only a few weeks left to Raya, grasping the right trends, colours and prices are especially crucial.

 Stay tuned for our full coverage of the Raya season after the festival!